-1.5 Non-Metallic Mineral Deposits - Issuers making disclosure regarding the following commodities are encouraged to follow these additional guidelines:

-(a) Industrial Minerals - For an industrial mineral deposit to be classified as a mineral resource, there should be recognition by the qualified person preparing the quantity and quality estimate that there is a viable market for the product or that a market can be reasonably developed.
-For an industrial mineral deposit to be classified as a mineral reserve, the qualified person preparing the estimate should be satisfied, following a thorough review of specific and identifiable markets for the product, that there is, at the date of the technical report, a viable market for the product and that the product can be mined and sold at a profit.

-(b) Coal - Technical reports on coal resources and reserves should conform to the definitions and guidelines of Paper 88-21 of the Geological Survey of Canada: A Standardized Coal Resource/Reserve Reporting System for Canada, as amended, supplemented or replaced; and
+- 1.5 Non-Metallic Mineral Deposits Issuers making disclosure regarding the following commodities are encouraged to follow these additional guidelines:Best Practices Guidelines for Mineral Resources and Mineral Reserves A qualified person classifying a mineral deposit as a mineral resource or mineral reserves should follow the CIM Estimation of Mineral Resource and Mineral Reserve Best Practices Guidelines (the CIM Resource and Reserve Guidelines) adopted by CIM on November 23, 2003, as amended, supplemented, or replaced.
+These guidelines are posted on www.cim.org. - (a) Industrial Minerals For an industrial mineral deposit to be classified as a mineral resource, there should be recognition by the qualified person preparing the quantity and quality estimate that there is a viable market for the product or that a market can be reasonably developed.
+For an industrial mineral deposit to be classified as a mineral reserve, the qualified person preparing the estimate should be satisfied, following a thorough review of specific and identifiable markets for the product, that there is, at the date of the technical report, a viable market for the product and that the product can be mined and sold at a profit. - (b) Coal Technical reports on For coal, a qualified person classifying coal resources and reserves should conform to the definitions and may follow the guidelines of Paper 88-21 of the Geological Survey of Canada: A Standardized Coal Resource/Reserve Reporting System for Canada, as amended, supplemented or replaced; and (Paper 88-21).
+The CSA remind issuers that Paper 88-21 only contemplates a Canadian scheme for reporting and therefore, the CSA believes it is not reasonable to extrapolate this to foreign schemes.
+For consistency, for all coal reporting, the securities regulatory authority urges all issuers to use the mineral resource and mineral reserve categories set out in the CIM Standards and not the categories set out in Paper 88-21.

-(c) Diamonds - Technical reports on the resources and reserves of diamond deposits should conform to the Guidelines for Reporting of Diamond Exploration Results, Identified Mineral Resources and Ore Reserves, published by the Association of Professional Engineers, Geologists and Geophysicists of the Northwest Territories, as amended, supplemented or replaced.
+- 1.6 Best Practices Guidelines for Mineral Exploration - Issuers and qualified persons should follow the Mineral Exploration "Best Practices" Guidelines adopted by CIM, published in June 2000, as amended. supplemented, or replaced. - (c) Diamonds Technical reports on the resources and reserves Disclosure regarding the reporting of diamond depositsexploration sampling results should conform to the CIM Guidelines for Reporting of Diamond Exploration Results, Identified Mineral Resources and Ore Reserves, published by the Association of Professional Engineers, Geologists and Geophysicists of the Northwest Territories, adopted by CIM in March 2003, as amended, supplemented, or replaced.